-- Students will be able to identify and describe quarter notes, half notes, dotted half notes, and whole notes.
+- Identify and describe quarter notes, half notes, dotted half notes, and whole notes.

-- Students will be able to make comparisons between music note values and the value of money.
+- Make comparisons between music note values and the value of money.

-- Students will be able to read note values and play the note value using body percussion techniques.
+- Read note values and play the note value using body percussion techniques.

 National Core Arts Standards